 Contributor Gordon Werner lives in the Queen Anne neighborhood.
 His short-lived 2007 blog on airline operations at Seatac is integrated with the STB archives.
 He was also a contributor in mid-2010.

 We frequently accept guest contributions by authors from all walks of life that meet our editorial standards.
-Well-known and/or expert figures like Seattle Mayors Greg Nickels and Mike McGinn, State Representative and Congressional Candidate Marko Liias, Seattle City Councilmembers Sally Bagshaw, Tim Burgess, Richard Conlin, and Tom Rasmussen, Seattle Mayoral candidate and former Councilmember Peter Steinbrueck, Seattle City Council Candidate Brad Meacham, Bellevue City Councilmember John Chelminiak, Metro General Manager Kevin Desmond, Metro Director of Service Development Victor Obeso, former State Transportation Commissioner Virginia Gunby, onebusaway developer Brian Ferris, Seattle Transit Riders Union organizer Katie Wilson, Rainier Valley Post editor Amber Campbell, and Transportation Choices Coalition Policy Associate Andrew Austin have written pieces here.
+Well-known and/or expert figures like Seattle Mayors Greg Nickels, Mike McGinn, and Ed Murray, State Representative and Congressional Candidate Marko Liias, Seattle City Councilmembers Sally Bagshaw, Tim Burgess, Richard Conlin, and Tom Rasmussen, Seattle Mayoral candidate and former Councilmember Peter Steinbrueck, Seattle City Council Candidate Brad Meacham, Bellevue City Councilmember John Chelminiak, Metro General Manager Kevin Desmond, Metro Director of Service Development Victor Obeso, former State Transportation Commissioner Virginia Gunby, onebusaway developer Brian Ferris, Seattle Transit Riders Union organizer Katie Wilson, Rainier Valley Post editor Amber Campbell, the board of nonprofit organization Seattle Subway, and Transportation Choices Coalition Policy Associate Andrew Austin have written pieces here.

-There are also guest pieces by private citizens Tim Bond, Alex Broner, Charles Cooper, Ann Dasch, Joan Devraun, Al Dimond, former Metro driver Mark Dublin, Eric Feiveson, Stephen Fesler, Matt Fewins, Kevin Futhey, Jeff Hammerquist, Bernie Hayden, Chris Karnes, Dan Kostelec, Joe Kunzler, Matt Loar, Chad Newton, Mike Orr, Guy Palumbo, Kyle Rowe, David Seater, Mike Skehan, Sarah Snider, Renee Staton, John Stewart, Carl Stork, Steve “Fnarf” Thornton, Jake Vanderplas, Kate Whiting, Jonathon Morrison Winters, and Ben Woosley.
+There are also guest pieces by private citizens Tim Bond, Ben Broesamle, Aleks Bromfield, Alex Broner, Charles Cooper, CAHSR Blog founder Robert Cruickshank, Ann Dasch, Joan Devraun, Al Dimond, former Metro driver Mark Dublin, Eric Feiveson, Stephen Fesler, Matt Fewins, Kevin Futhey, Jeff Hammerquist, Bernie Hayden, Chris Karnes, Dan Kostelec, Joe Kunzler, Matt Loar, Chad Newton, Mike Orr, Guy Palumbo, Kyle Rowe, David Seater, Mike Skehan, Sarah Snider, Renee Staton, John Stewart, Carl Stork, Steve “Fnarf” Thornton, Jack Valko, Jake Vanderplas, Kate Whiting, Jonathon Morrison Winters, and Ben Woosley.